+(2) Messrs.
+Baron and Finn were not directors of the Company during the fiscal year ended December 31, 2012.

-- (2) Messrs.
-Maher and Lazar are employees of, and compensated by, the Advisor. - (3) Ms. Pankovcin is currently an employee of, and compensated by, BlackRock Investment Management, LLC. - (4) Mr. Fitzgerald is currently an employee of, and compensated by, BlackRock Financial Management, Inc.
+(3) Messrs.
+Maher and Lazar are employees of, and compensated by, the Advisor.

+(4) Ms. Pankovcin is currently an employee of, and compensated by, BlackRock Investment Management, LLC.

+(5) Mr. Fitzgerald is currently an employee of, and compensated by, BlackRock Financial Management, Inc.